inbo/data-publication/datasets/bird-tracking-gull-occurrences/metadata.md

 3. GPS tracker records data.
 4. GPS tracker automatically receives new measurement settings and transmits recorded data when a connection can be established with the base station at the colony.
 5. Recorded data are automatically harvested, post-processed, and stored in a central PostgreSQL database at UvA-BiTS.
-6. LifeWatch INBO team periodically exports tracking data to CartoDB and makes these publicly accessible.
+6. Tracking data are automatically exported, cleaned, and enhanced monthly.
 7. LifeWatch INBO team periodically (re)publishes data as a Darwin Core Archive, registered with GBIF.
 8. Data stream stops when bird no longer returns to colony or if GPS tracker no longer functions (typical tracker lifespan: 2-3 years).